 Design principles for scalable systems

-A practical bridge from fundamentals to architecture decisions in system design.
+A practical bridge from system foundations to architectural decisions.

 The Fundamental Knowledge section helps you anchor architecture decisions in real platform constraints: network, memory, CPU, storage and OS behavior.
 Without this baseline, architecture often remains abstract and hard to reason about under production conditions.